cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

  	:caption: ``ifelsefi1.tex`` using :numref:`lst:ifelsefi-indent-rules-global`
  	:name: lst:ifelsefi1-output-indent-rules-global

-We can further explore the treatment of ``ifElseFi`` code blocks
-\*updates to ifElseFi code blocks in :numref:`lst:ifelsefi2`, and the associated default output given in :numref:`lst:ifelsefi2-default`;
-note, in particular, that the bodies of each of the ‘or statements’ have been indented.
+We can further explore the treatment of ``ifElseFi`` code blocks in :numref:`lst:ifelsefi2`, and the associated default output given in :numref:`lst:ifelsefi2-default`; note, in particular, that the bodies of each of the ‘or statements’ have been indented.

  .. literalinclude:: demonstrations/ifelsefi2.tex
  	:caption: ``ifelsefi2.tex``